The original Extreme Fear in Dogs masterprogram

 All of the above (the live group classes, or their materials depending on timing, are part of the certification program) plus 12 hours of one to one coaching, observation, and feedback via Zoom (live) and submitted session videos (recorded) from each candidate.
 The certification program maintains a measure of fluidity to provide focus on the specific needs of each candidate, while still ensuring mastery in the program's principles and practices.

-Intermediate Level Structure: Live group classes via video conference
+Intermediate Program Structure: Live group classes via video conference

 - Open to all.